Fractures of the femoral neck are highly unstable because of:

-Compression of the fracture surface is needed to resist the high shear forces.
-Compression is achieved by using a lag screw, and stability is improved by adding an antirotational K-wire.
+Compression of the fracture surface is needed to resist the high shear stress.
+Compression is achieved by using a screw in lag fashion, additional stability is provided by the addition of an antirotational K-wire.

 The fracture is reduced and secured with pointed reduction forceps.
 The K-wire is driven into the femoral head without penetrating the articular surface.

 The hole is measured and tapped if necessary.
-A screw just slightly shorter than the depth of the hole must be chosen to allow compression of the fracture before the tip of the screw contacts the cortex of the femoral head.
+A screw just slightly shorter than the depth of the hole must be chosen to allow compression of the fracture before the tip of the screw contacts the bottom of the hole.

 Although a partially threaded or a cannulated screw can sometimes be used, large cortical screws are preferred because of their large core diameter.

-If a partially threaded screw is used, a screw with a large core diameter must be chosen and one must ensure that the threaded portion of the screw fully crosses the fracture plane and only engages the neck/head to achieve compression.
+If a partially threaded screw is used, a screw with a large core diameter must be chosen.
+One must ensure that the threaded portion of the screw fully crosses the fracture plane and only engages the neck/head to achieve compression.

 Postoperative orthogonal radiographs are taken to assess fixation.

-The fracture was repaired using a cannulated screw and three small pins.
+The fracture was repaired using a lag screw and an antirotational pin.